hoxhunt/summer-hunter-22-preassignment-data-scientist/README.md

 - Answer is correct 1p
 - Code is returned correctly 1p

-We don't expect you to use a long time on this excersize.
-If we decide to move on with you, there will be a more thorough take-home assignment to complete before the interview.
+We don't expect you to use a long time on this exersize.
+If we decide to move forward with you, there will be a more thorough take-home assignment to complete before the interview.

 You are allowed to use any external libraries you wish.

 Once you are done, return your solution as an __unlisted and Python syntax highlighted__ [pastebin](https://pastebin.com) link, and reply the link to the hiring manager.

 Good luck!

 P.S.
 Never use the same password in more than two services.
 We recommend using two-factor authentification when possible, and a password manager with generated passwords for your services.
 If you are in a real life situation like this, report Ssamantha to the authorities and delete the credentials.